Last Updated: December 8, 2024

 Early Life

-Born Joseph "Joe" Patrick Mauer on April 19, 1983, in St. Paul, Minnesota, the incredibly talented Mauer first flaunted his talent as a student at Cretin-Derham Hall High School where he was a three-sport star.
-Even though he was part of the baseball, basketball, and football teams, Mauer excelled at baseball as he batted .605 during his senior season and was only struck out once during his entire high school career.
-This success along with his outstanding play in Minnesota helped Mauer enter the USA Junior National team.
+Joseph Patrick Mauer was born on April 19, 1983, in St. Paul, Minnesota.
+The incredibly talented Mauer first flaunted his talent as a student at Cretin-Derham Hall High School, where he was a three-sport star.
+Even though he was part of the baseball, basketball, and football teams, Joe excelled at baseball as he batted .605 during his senior season and was only struck out once during his entire high school career.
+This success, along with his outstanding play in Minnesota, helped Mauer enter the USA Junior National team.
 He spent two productive years with the team (1998-2000), having hit an impressive .522 in his last year.
-In 2000, he was also named the best hitter at the baseball world tournament in Panama.
+In 2000, he was also named the best hitter at the World Junior Baseball Championship.
 The next year, he was voted Minnesota District V Player of the Year.

 Minnesota Twins

-Joe Mauer was selected by the Minnesota Twins in the 2001 MLB draft first overall despite committing to play football at Florida State University.
-He decided to go pro in baseball and made his debut on the United States' roster at the 2003 All-Star Futures Game at U.S. Cellular Field.
+Mauer was selected by the Minnesota Twins in the 2001 MLB draft first overall despite committing to play football at Florida State University.
+He decided to go pro in baseball and made his debut on the United States roster at the 2003 All-Star Futures Game at U.S. Cellular Field.
 Joe was promoted to the Twins big league roster in 2004 after A.J.
 Pierzynski was traded to the San Francisco Giants.
-And in his first major league game, Joe Mauer went 2-for-3.
-But a knee injury would sideline him for more than a month.
+In his first major league game, Joe went 2-for-3.
+However, a knee injury would sideline him for more than a month.
 After a rehabilitation stint in the minors, Joe returned to the Twins in 2005 for his first full season logging 144 hits in 131 games with 9 home runs and 55 RBI while hitting .294.

 Joe Mauer